2 Thessalonians 3

 Notes

-The appeal to παράδοσιν ("tradition") is significant.
-Paul uses this term not for mere human customs but for authoritative apostolic teaching that was formally handed down and received (compare 1 Corinthians 11:2, 2 Thessalonians 2:15).
+The appeal to παράδοσιν ("tradition") carries weight.
+Paul uses this term not for mere custom but for authoritative apostolic teaching, formally handed down and received (compare 1 Corinthians 11:2, 2 Thessalonians 2:15).
 The verb παραλαμβάνω ("to receive") is the technical term for receiving tradition from an authorized source.

-In verses 7-9, Paul appeals to his own example.
-The verb μιμεῖσθαι ("to imitate") appears twice (vv.
-7, 9), framing the section.
-Paul and his companions were not idle when they lived in Thessalonica; they did not eat anyone's ἄρτον ("bread") δωρεάν ("as a gift/free of charge").
-Instead, they worked ἐν κόπῳ καὶ μόχθῳ ("in labor and hardship") -- a phrase Paul also uses in 1 Thessalonians 2:9 to describe his tent-making labor.
+In verses 7-9, Paul grounds his appeal in his own example.
+The verb μιμεῖσθαι ("to imitate") appears at both ends of the section (vv.
+7, 9), giving it a ring structure.
+Paul and his companions were not idle while they lived among the Thessalonians; they accepted no one's bread as a free gift.
+Instead they worked ἐν κόπῳ καὶ μόχθῳ ("in labor and hardship") -- a phrase Paul also uses in 1 Thessalonians 2:9 to describe his tent-making labor.
 The word κόπος denotes exhausting toil, while μόχθος adds the nuance of painful effort.
-The phrase "night and day" emphasizes the relentless nature of their work, likely referring to Paul's trade as a leather-worker or tent-maker (Acts 18:3).
+The phrase "night and day" conveys the constancy of their work, likely referring to Paul's trade as a leather-worker or tent-maker (Acts 18:3).

-Verse 9 contains an important parenthetical: Paul acknowledges that he had the ἐξουσίαν ("right, authority") to receive financial support from those he served.
-This right is defended at length in 1 Corinthians 9:3-14, where Paul argues that laborers in the gospel deserve to be supported.
-Yet he voluntarily waived this right in Thessalonica to provide a τύπον ("pattern, example") for the community.
+In verse 9, Paul pauses to acknowledge that he possessed every ἐξουσίαν ("right, authority") to receive financial support from those he served.
+This right is defended at length in 1 Corinthians 9:3-14, where Paul argues that laborers in the gospel deserve support.
+Yet he voluntarily waived it in Thessalonica in order to provide a τύπον ("pattern, example") for the community.

-The maxim in verse 10 -- Εἴ τις οὐ θέλει ἐργάζεσθαι μηδὲ ἐσθιέτω ("if anyone does not wish to work, neither let him eat") -- is one of the most famous sentences in the Pauline corpus.
+The rule Paul cites in verse 10 -- Εἴ τις οὐ θέλει ἐργάζεσθαι μηδὲ ἐσθιέτω ("if anyone does not wish to work, neither let him eat") -- is one of the best-known lines in the Pauline corpus.
 The verb θέλει ("wishes, is willing") is crucial: this is not about those who cannot find work or who are physically unable, but about those who refuse to work.
-The imperfect tense παρηγγέλλομεν ("we used to command") indicates that Paul gave this instruction repeatedly during his time in Thessalonica, not just once.
+The imperfect tense παρηγγέλλομεν ("we used to command") indicates that Paul gave this instruction repeatedly during his time in Thessalonica, not only once.

 Interpretations